-Biventricular cardiac pacemakers, also known as cardiac resynchronisation therapy (CRT), refers to surgically implanted cardiac conduction devices with one lead in each ventricle.
-Used mainly in patients with severe cardiac failure not well controlled on maximal medication therapy.
+Biventricular cardiac pacemakers, also known as cardiac resynchronisation therapy (CRT), refers to surgically implanted cardiac conduction devices with one lead in each ventricle (and generally one into the right atrium).

 - lead in the right atrium

 - lead in the right ventricle